 Byzantine Emperor Heraclius then persecuted the Jews.
 He ordered that the Temple mount be used as a latrine.
 When the Muslims conquered the city in 638 CE, the Islamic histories record that Caliph 'Umar himself helped to clear the Temple mount of filth.
 Sebeos says that the Jews tried to build a "House of Prayer" on the rock, however the Christians revolted.
 The Caliph ordered the Jews removed from that place and ordered that the Jews and Muslims should pray together in the area that became the Al-Aqsa mosque.

 The Muslims built the Dome of the Rock.
 It is not a mosque because it has no qibla.
+It was decorated with inscriptions directed at Christians, by declaring that G-d has not partners.
 The Jews and Muslims prayed together at Al-Aqsa until shortly before the rise of the Umayyad Caliphate.

 623 CE, when the Qibla was changed, was the same year that the Byzantine Emperor turned the Temple Mount in Jerusalem into a latrine to punish the Jews for supporting Persia.
 All the waste of Jerusalem was routed to flow onto the Temple Mount.
 By 638CE, the Temple Mount had accumulated so much filth that Muslims called the Church of the Holy Sepulchre "kanisat al-qiyamah", the Church of the Dungheap "kanisat al-qumamah" in retaliation.
 (Mujir al-Din.)